 Screen time and kids, man.
-I finally snapped.
-A few weeks back, I'd had it up to HERE.
+I know that battle.
+I've been to the point of breaking.
+A few years ago now, I'd had it up to HERE.

 (You can't see, but I'm holding my hand in a line way above my head to show you just how much I'd had it up to.)

 Anyway.
-So here I was… having had it up to here… wanting to throw all electronic devices out the window.
+So there I was… having had it up to here… wanting to throw all electronic devices out the window.
 Wanting all screen time to shrivel up and die.
-It's as if my children had suddenly spawned a third head and an attitude to go with it.
+Why?
+Because my children had suddenly spawned a third tech-head and an attitude to go with it.
 They were sour, ungrateful, unhelpful, selfish, and downright mean when they were in front of any screen.
 And me?
 I wasn't much better.
 I was burnt out, frustrated, angry, and overwhelmed.

 (If you can think of any other adjectives, go ahead and throw those in there as well, because they were probably relevant.)